JetBrains/remdev-otlp/README.md

 ## Installation

-This plugin must be installed on **both frontend and backend** sides.
+This plugin works only in Remote Development IDE-s while being installed on **both frontend and backend** sides.

 ## Configuration